-We derive revenues from the sale of subscriptions to our security and compliance solutions, which are delivered on our cloud platform.
-Subscriptions to our solutions allow customers to access our cloud-based security and compliance solutions through a unified, web-based interface.
-Customers generally enter into one-year renewable subscriptions though some customers do enter into subscriptions with longer terms.
-The subscription fee entitles the customer to an unlimited number of scans for a specified number of devices or web applications and, if requested by a customer as part of their subscription, a specified number of physical or virtual scanner appliances.
+We derive revenues from subscriptions that require customers to pay a fee in order to access our cloud solutions.
+Contract period with customers generally ranges from less than a year to five years.
+The subscription fee entitles the customer to an unlimited number of scans for a specified number of networked devices or web applications and, if requested by a customer as part of their subscription, a specified number of physical or virtual scanner appliances.
 Our physical and virtual scanner appliances are requested by certain customers as part of their subscriptions in order to scan IT infrastructures within their firewalls and do not function without, and are not sold separately from, subscriptions for our solutions.
 In some limited cases, we also provide certain computer equipment used to extend our Qualys Cloud Platform into our customers' private cloud environment.
 Customers are required to return physical scanner appliances and computer equipment if they do not renew their subscriptions.